julian-klode/lingolang/docs/permissions.md

 \end{align*}

 Functions are more difficult: An intersection of a function requires union for closure, receivers, and parameters, because just like with subtyping (in languages that have it), parameters and receivers are contravariant:
-If one function expects `orw` and another expects `or` a place that needs either of those functions (an intersection) needs a function that accepts $orw \cup or = orw$ - because passing a writeable object to a function only needing a read-only one would work, but passing a read-only value to a function that needs a writeable one would not be legal.
+If we have a `func(orw)` and a `func(or)`, a place (like a function (parameter)) that needs to accept functions of both permissions, needs to accept `func(orw \cup or) = func(orw)`
+- passing a writeable object to a function only needing a read-only one would work, but passing a read-only value to a function that needs a writeable one would not be legal.

 For that, let
 $$